BryanShin5/CS506-Fall2025-Project/README.md

 - Collect hourly player count data for the top 20 games by number of players in a day from SteamDB, train the model, and use it to make predictions.

 ## How to reproduce:
+- First unzip the data.zip folder into data directory
-- run make setup in the terminal.
+- run make setup in the terminal, at the directory which InteractivePlot.ipynb is located.
 Will create a virtual environment.
 - Then run .venv\Scripts\activate
 - run make enable-widgets
 - run make notebook.
 This will open up the notebook server.